Gap Cover: How it works in 2026

-Gap cover works hand in hand with your medical aid plan to pay the portion of (in-hospital) bills that your medical aid scheme does not cover.
+• Gap cover works hand in hand with your medical aid plan to pay the portion of (in-hospital) bills that your scheme does not cover.

-There is an annual limit of the maximum amount a gap cover can pay out per year.
-It increases every April, and is currently R210,580 per person per year.
+• There is an annual limit of the maximum amount a gap cover can pay out per year.
+It increases every April, and in 2025 the limit is R210,580 per person per year.

 Gap cover pays for shortfalls for in-hospital procedures and treatments.
 Sometimes a procedure is performed outside of a hospital, or does not require a hospital stay, but is still honoured by gap cover.
 Good examples of this are MRI scans, home births, and hernia repairs.
 Not all gap covers will pay these out-of-hospital claims, but many do.